AMDRAS Advanced Mediator Practicum Course| Mediation Institute

 What is the Practicum?

-The Practicum Certificate is an advanced skills development program and an approved pathway course for mediators seeking Advanced Mediator accreditation under the Australian Mediator and Dispute Resolution Accreditation Standards (AMDRAS).
+The Practicum Certificate is an advanced skills development program and an approved pathway course for mediators seeking Advanced Mediator Accreditation under the Australian Mediator and Dispute Resolution Accreditation Standards (AMDRAS).

 The emphasis is on applied learning: reflective practice, case analysis, and constructive peer feedback to support high-level practice.